aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    - The pipeline will automatically run and trigger the upgraded state machine
 9. If you are using a pre-existing GitHub token:

-- Update the Installer CloudFormation stack using the template downloaded in step 5, updating the `GithubBranch` to the latest release (eg. `release/v1.2.5`)
+- Update the Installer CloudFormation stack using the template downloaded in step 5, updating the `GithubBranch` to the latest release (eg. `release/v1.3.1`)
   - Go to AWS CloudFormation and select the stack: `PBMMAccel-what-you-provided`
   - Select Update, select Replace current template, Select Upload a template file
   - Select Choose File and select the template you downloaded in step 5 (`AcceleratorInstallerXYZ.template.json`)
   - Select Next, Update `GithubBranch` parameter to `release/vX.Y.Z` where X.Y.Z represents the latest release
   - Click Next, Next, I acknowledge, Update
+  - Wait for the CloudFormation stack to update (`Update_Complete` status) (Requires manual refresh)
 - Go To Code Pipeline and Release the PBMMAccel-InstallerPipeline

 # 4. Existing Organizations / Accounts